-In ELSE 6743 Assessment of the Young Child with Disabilities, Candidates complete a battery of assessments on a young child (3 to 8 years).
-Primary assessments, such as the Battelle and DAY-C, are required for all candidates to complete, and the rest are selected based on the needs of the child as determined by the candidate.
-Many of the assessments require the candidates to interview the parents and other significant caregivers for several of the test items.
+In ELSE 5043 Educational Diagnosis and Assessment in Special Education, Candidates complete a battery of assessments on school-age student.
+Primary assessments, such as the WoodCock Johnson and the Weschler Individual Achievement Test (WIAT), are required for all candidates to complete, and the rest are selected based on the needs of the child as determined by the candidate.
 Upon completion of the battery of assessments, candidates analyze and synthesize the information into a diagnostic summary.
 This summary is then used in the methods course for developing an IEP.
-Candidates must successfully complete this course before taking ELSE 6753.
+Candidates must successfully complete this course before taking ELSE 6063 Educational Procedures for Teaching Individuals with Emotional/Behavior Disorders.
 This activity requires from 20 to 22 hours.

-In ELSE 6753 Educational Procedures for Working with the Young Child with Disabilities, candidates use the diagnostic summary (developed in ELSE 6743) to develop an Individual Education Plan (IEP).
+In ELSE 6063 Educational Procedures for Teaching Individuals with Emotional/Behavior Disorders and/or ELSE 6073 Educational Procedures for Teaching Individuals with Moderate/Severe Disabilities, candidates use the diagnostic summary (developed in ELSE 5043 to develop an Individual Education Plan (IEP).
 Candidates work with their site-based mentor in the development of the IEP, specifically the goals and objectives.
 Candidates develop a series of lesson plans for meeting selected goals/objectives, and they must implement the intervention in their classroom with the assistance and input from the mentor.
 These activities require from 28 to 30 hours.
-Another field activity in this course is for candidates use a fully licensed early childhood special education teacher in a pre-school setting.
+Another field activity in this course is for candidates to observe a fully licensed special education teacher that works with individuals with EBD, and/or a rehab counselor working in a school district with students and/or EGD.
 Candidates use a structured observation form to observe in the classroom for a minimum of 12 hours.
 These activities require from 40 to 42 hours.

-ELSE 6813 Laboratory is the capstone course for the P-4 special education licensure.
+ELSE 6813 Laboratory is the capstone course for the 4-12 special education licensure.
 Candidates spend the entire semester in the classroom setting completing a variety of projects/activities that are performance-based and require them to apply their special education skills.
 Within this course, candidates complete multiple projects to include a minimum of two behavior change projects, evaluation, IEP, and a series of lesson plans.
 A minimum of three lessons are observed and feedback is provided by the site-based mentor and the university supervisor.
 As a reminder, these teachers are all licensed, practicing teachers that are adding the special education licensure to their initial teaching license.
 In summary, the internship capstone course provides an opportunity for candidates to demonstrate proficiency in applying skills from their special education courses to expand their teaching expertise and reflect and evaluate on their own performance.
 Candidates must document skills that have been utilized in communicating effectively, soliciting input from appropriate sources, and ultimately making critical decisions to arrive at a successful conclusion, all shared through weekly reflections.
+At the conclusion of the Lab/internship, all work becomes a part of their portfolio.
+Teachers use an approved format with the required documentation which is evaluated using a scoring rubric.
+This portfolio in its entirety requires a high level of organizational proficiency and allows a clear sense of the candidate's development over the duration of the field/internship experiences.
 Students spend approximately 10 weeks completing activities and projects in the capstone course, for an estimated 100-150 hours.
 (See Appendix E for Summary Table).